In this article, you will learn what might be causing slow connection issues on your macOS when connected to a VPN and how to avoid them.

 Apps like anti-virus, file sharing clients, or other VPNs might use the same tools and resources on your Mac that Surfshark needs.
 That can potentially slow down your VPN connection.

-Go to the Settings page on your Surfshark app, scroll down until you find the Protocol setting.
+Go to Settings --> VPN Settings --> Protocol.
 By default, the protocol should be on Automatic.
 Change it from Automatic to OpenVPN (UDP), then connect to one of the servers and test the speed again.

-If OpenVPN (UDP) does not help, try the IKEv2 protocol as well.
+If OpenVPN (UDP) does not help, try the WireGuard protocol as well.

 - Reboot your device.